 Typical nightly: great value for the location — roughly €100 in shoulder season, €200–230+ in peak summer.

-If I could only recommend one hotel on this list to a solo woman heading to the Dolomites for the first time, it is Hotel Sorapiss.
+If I could recommend only one hotel on this list to a solo woman heading to the Dolomites for the first time, it would be Hotel Sorapiss.
 The location is unbeatable for Tre Cime and Cadini di Misurina hiking — the bus stop up to Tre Cime is right there, you can leave your car parked, and you can walk to a bunch of viewpoints from the front door.

 I genuinely do not love driving in the Dolomites in summer (the passes get unhinged), so being able to ditch the car for a few days was a relief.
 Rooms are spacious, beds are big and comfortable, and one night I watched a thunderstorm roll across the lake from my window that I am still thinking about.